What is Acupuncture? How does it work?

 What Conditions does Acupuncture Treat?

 Pain is the most common reason for seeking acupuncture, while World Health Organization (WHO) has compiled several studies that show the benefits of acupuncture in treating many conditions, including but not limited to: Pain: Back pain; sports injuries; tendonitis; headaches; carpal tunnel; hip, knee, leg, ankle and foot pain; shoulder, elbow, wrist and hand pain; sciatica; post-operative pain; TMJ; fibromyalgia.
 Mental and Emotional: Insomnia; depression; anxiety; stress; PTSD; addictions.
 Women’s Health: Fertility; pregnancy issues (pre, during, and post pregnancy), painful periods and other symptoms related to PMS.
 Digestive Issues: Constipation; diarrhea; nausea; vomiting; irritable bowel; acid reflux; morning sickness.
-Many other conditions, including skin, eye, and respiratory complaints are also treated with acupuncture.
+Acupuncture is also used to treat many other conditions, including skin, eye, and respiratory complaints.

 How Many Treatments Will I Need?